salmanhasansalmanzuberihussain/MobileAppResearch/README.md

 Adjusting Linkedin Specific Item for font awesome Adjusting Margins Between items to replicate website made by me [Salman Hassan] Making sure Mobile integration is in tact

+March 16th, 2025
+Updating Information about self from article and using styles.text to compelely style